 All you have to do is fold, cut, and stick on embellishments to make a wedding greeting card you will be proud to present.
 If you use a punch instead of a die cut machine, it's even easier to get fantastic results.

-- One package Thickers hardcover foil letter stickers
+- 1 package Thickers hardcover foil letter stickers

 - Paper circle SVG file download